xLightsSequencer/xLights/README.txt

    -- bug (gil)    Make sure all models are available when creating new Views.
 Fixes #1049.
    -- bug (gil)    Fix Bulk Edit crash when right-clicking a TextEdit box.
    -- bug (gil)    Fix PolyLine crash for case of 3 Channel RGB with Individual Start Channels set.
-2018.1 Jan 04, 2018
+   -- bug (keith)  Fix eseq frame size rounded by 4 when it shouldnt be.
+   -- bug (keith)  Newly created schedule doesnt play immediately -- bug (keith)  Reset schedule does not reset
+   -- enh (keith)  Add a reset all schedules function to xschedule -- bug (keith)  Fix cant double click on first song in a playlist to jump to it 2018.1 Jan 04, 2018
    -- enh (k.mojek) Add "Print Layout" option to Layout popup menu -- enh (dkulp)  Add WRGB 4 channel node type